 Music at Mines

-Music at Mines adds a layer of creative expression and camaraderie — taking students BEYOND their study of earth, energy and environment.
-Offered through the LAIS division, students may chose from academic courses in music theory, music composition and music history or participation in one of CSM’s talented and award-winning performance groups.
+Music at Mines adds a layer of creative expression and camaraderie — taking students beyond their study of earth, energy and environment.
+Offered through the LAIS division, students may chose from academic courses in music theory (LAIS 326), music composition and music history, or participation in one of CSM’s talented and award-winning performance groups.

 The Colorado School of Mines Band was established over 50 years ago and has a rich tradition of performing for the school and the community.
 The traditional Mines Marching Band with red and black plaid shirts, jeans, hiking boots, and hard hats represents a unique image among university bands.
 Band members play for the annual Mines Little Theatre musicals and in other small ensembles for different occasions during the year.
 During the spring semester, the band presents two major performances in the concert hall.